1936 Bugatti Atlantic Replica Project

 Fit-up is excellent!

-Knowledgeable viewers might notice here that the "beetle tail" is a little flatter and wider than a correct Atlantic
+Knowledgeable viewers may notice here that the "beetle tail" is a little flatter and wider than a correct Atlantic

 shape.
 This was accepted to accomodate the width of the S10 donor frame at the rear leaf spring shackles.

 [10-29-14] Front "bumperettes" blanked out of 3 x 2 x 11 ga. (.120) A513 rectangular steel tube

 [10-29-14] No, this is not correct for an Atlantic, but it is our chosen work-around